loganminhdang/ccAFv2_py/README.md

 # ccAFv2: Cell cycle classifier for Python and scanpy
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 This repository is for the Python package for the cell cycle classifier ccAFv2.
-The input for the ccAFv2 classifier is single cell or nuclei, or spatial RNA-seq data.
+The input for the ccAFv2 classifier is single cell, nuclei, or spatial RNA-seq data.
 The features of this classifier are that it classifies six cell cycle states (G1, Late G1, S, S/G2, G2/M, and M/Early G1) and a quiescent-like G0 state, and it incorporates a tunable parameter to filter out less certain classifications.
 This package is implemented in Python so that it can be used in [scanpy](https://scanpy.readthedocs.io/en/stable/) analysis workflows.
 We provide examples of how to install, run ccAFv2 on scanpy objects (sc/snRNA-seq), and plot and use results.

 ## Table of Contents